schell/old-gods/README.md

 Rendering is handled by HtmlCanvasElement or the built in SDL2 renderer.

 A number of base systems handle the core of the engine:
 * TiledmapSystem - loads maps
 * Physics - collision detection and handling
 * AnimationSystem - sprite animation
 * GamepadSystem - controller support

 More specific add-ons are available as separate crates.

 ## Performance
 I'm really surprised at the performance.
 So far without any attention to performance the engine is running at about 330FPS, with a high of about 500FPS (in SDL2).
 On wasm it's running at a pretty steady 60FPS.

 ## Features

-* Map definition using the ubiquitous Tiled map editor.
+* Map creation using the ubiquitous Tiled map editor.
 * Animation
-* Sprites
+* Sprites (nested, keyframed Tiled maps)
 * Collision detection and handling (SAT for AABBs)
 * Dynamic viewport rendering
+* Easily overridable default rendering
 * Inventory and items

 ## Building
 First you'll need new(ish) version of the rust toolchain.
 For that you can visit https://rustup.rs/ and follow the installation instructions.

 This project uses the nightly release: